ThinkGeo/Mobile-Maps/QuickStartGuides/README.md

 ### Step 6: Add Namespaces and Map Background Overlay to `MapPage.xaml.cs`

-- Add the required usings to the `MapPage.xaml.cs` file:
+- Add the required usings and the Map Background Overlay to the `MapPage.xaml.cs` file:

 ```csharp
 using System.IO;